cran/cSEM/README.md

 <!--          of 2019. -->

-NOTE: the package will be submitted to CRAN as version 0.1.0 once the CRAN team returns from vacation (Jan 6, 2020).
-Expect the package to be on CRAN some days later.

 ## Purpose

-Estimate, analyse, test, and study linear, nonlinear, hierachical structural equation models using composite-based approaches and procedures, including estimation techniques such as partial least squares path modeling (PLS-PM) and its derivatives (PLSc, OrdPLSc, robustPLSc), generalized structured component analysis (GSCA), generalized structured component analysis with uniqueness terms (GSCAm),
+Estimate, analyse, test, and study linear, nonlinear, hierachical and multi-group structural equation models using composite-based approaches and procedures, including estimation techniques such as partial least squares path modeling (PLS-PM) and its derivatives (PLSc, OrdPLSc, robustPLSc), generalized structured component analysis (GSCA), generalized structured component analysis with uniqueness terms (GSCAm),